 The HMRC2 has removed many restrictions expats abroad faced when wanting to transfer their UK pensions to the new place of residence.
 This is where a QROPS can make a big difference as it possible for anyone with a UK pension abroad to have more control over their pension and receive their pension without difficulty.

 If you are considering becoming a resident in a province or planning to retire overseas then it might be worth looking at a transfer of your UK pension to a QROPS.
 Also, if you are a resident who has worked in the UK for a number of years, and have now moved back to your country of origin there could benefit from transferring your UK pension to a QROPS in your current place of residence.

 A QROPS allows ex-pats to legally transfer a UK pension to their country of residence, thereby taking advantage of the pension rules and tax benefits3 of that law.
 A UK pension transfer gives you greater control over the management of your fund, allowing for increased investment.
 If you are approaching retirement and want to move to another place such as the US, Europe or in fact anywhere in the world, you would be wise to choose a QROPS transfer.

 QROPS In Brief

 One of the important things about a QROPS is choosing the correct QROPS based on your situation.
-It is important to note that your capital be transferred to a QROPS could be liable to certain taxes in your chosen province.
-It is advisable to talk to a financial adviser regarding taxes and other charges.
+It’s important to note that your capital be transferred to a QROPS could be liable to certain taxes in your chosen province.
+It’s advisable to talk to a financial adviser regarding taxes and other charges.